grpc/grpc.github.io/docs/index.md

 installed you should have access to the git command line tool.
 The main commands that you will need to use are:

-- git clone ... : clone a remote repository onto your local machine
+- `git clone ...` : clone a remote repository onto your local machine
-- git checkout ... : check out a particular branch or a tagged version of the code to hack on
+- `git checkout ...` : check out a particular branch or a tagged version of the code to hack on

-#### Install gRPC

-To build and install gRPC plugins and related tools, see the [Quickstart](#quickstart) for your chosen language(s).
-Java gRPC does not require any installation other than the JDK.

 #### Get the source code